theomeb/django-vue-crud-app/README.md

-# Technical test for dathena

-This technical test consists in a UI platform which consumes back API to display data.
+# Base application template
+## Dockerized Django REST back - VueJS front

+You often need to have a init template to launch a basic application which uses a front UI which displays data fetched from a back framework.
+Looking for this kind of template on Google, I didn't find what I needed, so I created it.

-In the following lines, I'll explain how you can launch my app and what I've done to build this app.
+In the following lines, I'll explain how you can launch my app and how it is structured.

 ## Getting Started
 ![](app-gif.gif)